krzmig/strelloids/README.md

 ## Features
 ### Settings
 Your settings are assigned to a specific board, so you can have at the same time couple different configurations depending on board.
-Setting are stored in `storage.sync`, so if you have account signet to browser, you can have shared setting on different devices.
+Setting are stored in `storage.sync`, so if you have account signed to browser, you can have shared setting on different devices.

 ### Toggle list display
 You can toggle visibility of list, by clicking in default trello options menu (right top corner of list), and selecting correct option.